svndes/Understanding-USD/README.md

-This repository contains my work on Universal Scene Description (USD), including example assets and documentation.
-USD is a format used to describe 3D scenes and manage hierarchies across various industries.
-I will continue to add more assets and notes as I explore and learn.
+This repository is all about my work with Universal Scene Description (USD).
+You can find useful documents and sample assets pertaining to USD here.

+USD is a special format that helps describe 3D scenes and organize all the different parts, like objects, lights, and cameras.
+It makes the sharing and management of 3D content easier and is used in a variety of industries, including gaming and film.

+As I continue to learn more about USD, I will keep adding new assets and notes to this repository.
+My goal is to create a useful resource for anyone interested in understanding and working with USD.